EngineersNeedArt/SoftDorothy-UnfinishedTales-Vol2/README.md

 ### UnMask:

 Not a game.
 In fact but a mote of a utility.
 I include it here simply because I'm a completist.
-From the doc I found there must have been an app in the day that would mask mouse events in the OS and when it exited leave the OS in that state.
+From the doc I found there must have been an app in the day that would mask mouse events in the OS and when it exited leave the OS in that state — the user now unable to use the mouse button.
 This small utility (I claim I wrote it in 10 minutes and I am sure that is true) "unmasks" the mouse events.

-I suppose I can find some humor that a rogue app back on that much-simpler Mac OS could screw up the events for all other apps.
+Kind of funny that a rogue app back on that much-simpler Mac OS could screw up the events for all other apps.